verbarmont/tech-notes/_posts/2016-06-13-jump-the-wall.md

 ---
 layout: post
-title: "A better way to jump over the wall in China"
+title: "A better way to scale the Great Firewall of China"
 excerpt: "My attempt at circumventing China's Internet censorship."
 date: "2016-06-13"
 slug: "circumvent_gfw"